mantidproject/mantid/docs/source/interfaces/Indirect Fitting.rst

 4. Choose the **Fit Type** to be Gaussian.
 The parameters for this function can be seen if you expand the row labelled **f0-MsdGauss**.
 Choose appropriate starting values for these parameters.
-   When you begin to edit parameters in addition to being able to change the value of the parameter there are two additional options.
+   As well as being able to change the value of the parameters, Two additional options are available.
    Clicking on the button with `...` will bring up more options to set constraints and ties on the parameters.
 The checkbox will toggle whether the parameter is local or global.
+You need to click on the parameter value to see these options.

-5. Tick **Plot Guess** to get a prediction of what your fit will look like.
+5. Tick **Plot Guess** to get a prediction of what the fit will look like.

 6. Click **Run** and wait for the interface to finish processing.
 This should generate a _Parameters table workspace and two group workspaces with end suffixes _Results and